averxbee/UEFortniteLocker/README.md

 TestHUD - Contains the Locker pannel and Selected Item Info.
 (Ignore the fact it has Test in the name, I never changed it.)

-Locker Item Card - Old version of the Locker item Card i used when first making this (forgot to remove)
+Locker Item Card - Old version of the Locker item Card used when first making this (forgot to remove)

 Locker Item Card New - The actual Item Card used by the Locker widget